jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

         * [`<AddButton>`](https://github.com/LD4P/sinopia_editor/blob/fceca915c4001f7aa91f6518bce5c8aaa83086e9/src/components/editor/property/PropertyActionButtons.jsx#L6)
       * [`<PropertyTemplateOutline>`](https://github.com/LD4P/sinopia_editor/blob/master/src/components/editor/property/PropertyPanel.js)

-To support this tree hierarchy of propertyTemplates one or more layers deep; the `<PropertyTemplateOutline>` React component is used and is composed of an `<OutlineHeader>` made-up of a collapsed plus-sign icon that when expanded shows any child `<PropertyTypeRow>` components.
+To support this tree hierarchy of propertyTemplates one or more layers deep, the `<PropertyTemplateOutline>` React component is used and is composed of an `<OutlineHeader>` made-up of a collapsed plus-sign icon that when expanded shows any child `<PropertyTypeRow>` components.
 The `<PropertyTypeRow>` contains either `<PropertyComponent>` made up of either